Skip to content

 Is it dangerous to breathe during calima?

 It depends on the level and individual sensitivity.
 Above 50 µg/m³ (PM10), official guidance suggests risk increases for sensitive people.
-During significant calima events, official health authorities advise reducing outdoor exposure.
+During significant calima episodes, official health authorities advise reducing outdoor exposure.
 Always consult official sources and a healthcare professional for personal guidance.

 Can I exercise outdoors?